uga-libraries/bags/README.md

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")

-It was developed for investigating further when a bag validation error message is that the size changed but the number of files has not.
+This script was developed for investigating a bag validation error from the size changing, since bagit does not indicate which files changed in size since the bag was made.

-It is slower than bag_manifest_compare_files.py, which is used when the file count is different and preview mode of delete_new_temp.py shows the difference is not temp files.

 Because this script can run for a long time to calculate the MD5 of larger accessions, the script can be restarted.
 Run the script again with the same parameter, and it will continue creating data_md5.csv where it left off.